 To start, you should probably know that click through or CTR means the number of clicks divided by the number of impressions.
 If you’re working in business manager, Facebook will calculate this metric for you.

-So, why is click through rate important?
-This metric helps you gauge whether or not the ads you are putting out are compelling enough to drive your audience to click to your site.
-Getting users to exit the Facebook platform and start shopping your site can be difficult, so knowing the rate at which they are doing this will help you understand if your ads are having the intended effect.
+So, why is the average click through rate important?
+This metric helps you gauge whether or not the social ads you are putting out are compelling enough to drive your audiences to click to your site.
+Getting users to exit the Facebook advertising platform and start shopping on your site can be difficult, so knowing the rate at which they are doing this will help you understand if your ads are having the intended effect.

 According to a recent study, the average clickthrough rate across all industries ads is .9%.
 Historically, advertisers have always seen anything near 1% as a strong click through rate.
 Although this may seem shockingly low, it is in fact a high number considering most users don’t get on Facebook looking to shop.
-This may seem low if you are a Google advertiser because Google is an intent driven platform, people are actively searching for things where Facebook is more about entertainment and connecting with others.
+In fact, some users may see a Facebook ad and completely ignore it.
+The average CTR may seem low if you are a Google advertiser because Google is an intent driven platform, people are actively searching for things where Facebook is more about entertainment and connecting with others.
+While using a Facebook ad is an excellent way to find a potential customer, it’s also important to keep in mind that the conversion rate may not be very high.

 Average click through rates vary depending on your industry.
-Legal services have the highest average CTR at 1.61% while employment & job training have the lowest at 0.46% When optimizing your ads you need to be mindful of the industry standard and how your metrics are matching up.
-You may be falling short of that average .9% but that doesn’t necessarily indicate poor performance in the space you are advertising.
+Legal services have the highest average CTR at 1.61% while employment & job training have the lowest CTR for an ad campaign at 0.46% When optimizing your ads you need to be mindful of the industry standard and how your metrics are matching up.
+You may be falling short of that average click through rate at .9% but that doesn’t necessarily indicate poor performance in the space you are advertising.

 Other Ways To Optimize To Increase Performance

-So if you’re click through rate isn’t up to snuff, there are several ways you can pivot and optimize to increase performance.
+So if you don’t have a high CTR, there are several ways you can pivot and optimize to increase performance.
 Check to see if you are incorporating a call to action, this could be the “shop now” button or something in the ad copy that indicates what users should do next.
-This may be an obvious fix, but sometimes you need to be very direct with users and offer them next steps.
-Otherwise, they may just scroll past your ad without a second thought.
+This may be an obvious fix, but sometimes you need to be very direct with Facebook users and offer them next steps.
+Otherwise, they may just scroll past your advertisement without a second thought.

-On average, videos get higher click through rates because they are more engaging for users.
-I would suggest setting up an A/B test between an image and a video/slideshow.
-Use the same ad copy and similar visuals, send them to the same landing page and serve it to the same audience.
+On average, videos get a higher amount of total clicks because they are more engaging for people.
+I would suggest setting up an A/B test between an ad image and a video/slideshow.
+Use the same ad copy and similar visuals, send them to the same landing page and serve it to the same target audience.
 After a couple days, review your data and look at the story it tells.
 If you are seeing a high CTR on video, that may indicate that you should incorporate more of that content going forward.
 It is important not to think in absolutes though, you should occasionally introduce a new test using static or video content and compare it to the benchmarks you set with the original A/B test.
 As Facebook continues to change it is extremely important to always test things and not rule them out as viable options.

 Once you gather significant data about how these ad types perform, try incorporating some of the more complicated ad formats like video, collection and canvas.
 Then you can compare how the ads that are more visual perform.
 Depending on the industry, you may have more success with a newsfeed image but it is always worth gathering further information so you can make sure you’re not missing out on any opportunities.